Monographs

 A cada quien su Cuba

-Las contradicciones y ambigüedades de este lugar son de leyenda y la impresión que recibe el recién llegado es intensa y desconcertante.
-Cada persona interpreta a su manera lo que siente aquí.
-Fui por primera vez a la isla en el año 1998.
-A mí, me pareció como si hubiera acabado el mundo y en vez de morir, la gente seguía viva, pero mucho más viva que en ningún otro lado.
-Volví una docena de veces más en los siguientes cinco años, gozando de este baño de calor humano, siempre descubriendo nuevas matices y facetas de la vida cotidiana.
-Este libro es el resultado de mi último proyecto fotográfico con la cámara Leica cargada de película blanco y negro con el afán de saisir y traducir visualmente lo asombroso de este rincón del mundo sirviendome únicamente de la luz que refleja la superfícia de las cosas.
+Famosa por sus ambigüedades, la isla causa una impresión intensa al recién llegado y cada uno interpreta a su manera lo que siente aquí.
+Para mí, pareció como si se hubiera acabado el mundo.
+Pero en vez de morir, la gente seguía viva, pero mucho más viva que en ningún otro lado.
+Me encantaron sus gestos y expresiones, su franqueza y su sensualidad tan natural.
+Volví una docena de veces en los siguientes años, entre 1998 y 2003 gozando de este baño de calor humano, siempre descubriendo nuevas matices y facetas de la vida cotidiana.
+Este libro es el resultado de mi último proyecto fotográfico con la cámara Leica cargada de película blanco y negro y el afán de capturar visualmente lo asombroso de este rincón del mundo sirviendome únicamente de la luz que refleja la superficie de las cosas.

 Projects